Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

 \paragraph*{\textbf{Joining a group}}

-As with a standard CGKA scheme, we provide two methods for becoming a member of an AA-CGKA group: either through an invitation from an external member (by generating and $\mathsf{add}$ proposal) or by performing an \textit{External Join}.
-This latter option allows users, that is, to enter a group without being explicitly invited by someone who is already inside.
+As with a standard CGKA scheme \cite{cgka_analysis_etk}, we provide two methods for becoming a member of an AA-CGKA group: either through an invitation from an external member (by generating and $\mathsf{add}$ proposal) or by performing an \textit{External Join}.
+This latter option allows users to enter a group without being explicitly invited by someone who is already inside.
 We believe that this method for accessing groups is more suited for a distributed setting, because it allows for group compositions in which users have no prior relationships to each other.

 Users attempting to join an AA-CGKA group must create a Presentation Package.
-This data structure is composed of a Key Package (as required by the CGKA scheme) but also includes an ABC Presentation containing the solicitor's attributes.
+This data structure is composed of a Join Package (as required by the CGKA scheme) but also includes an ABC Presentation containing the solicitor's attributes.
 Solicitors generate a Presentation Package using the AA-CGKA function $\mathsf{Present}$.
-We include specific protections in the Presentation Packages to prevent \textit{replay attacks}, in which an attacker reutilises another user's Presentation Package as its own to try to illegitimately enter a group.
 The creation of a Presentation Package requires obtaining some information about the state of the group, including the current set of requirements.
 This information must be generated by a group member through the function $\mathsf{PublishInfo}$ and made publicly available, as shown in Figure \ref{fig:create}.

 The process of joining a group is shown in Figure~\ref{fig:join}.
 The solicitor Charlie first obtains the AA-CGKA group information from a public repository, as was published in Figure~\ref{fig:create}.
-Then, Charlie checks if he meets any of the requirements through his wallet, in which he holds his Attribute-Based Credentials.
+Then, Charlie checks if he meets any of the requirements through his wallet, in which he holds his ABCs.
 If successful, he generates a Presentation Package which contains a proof that he meets the required claims, as well as other information (such as cryptographic keys) that is required by the underlying CGKA protocol to join a group.
-Upon receiving the Presentation Package, the AA-CGKA group processes the message and, if it is successfully validated, Charlie becomes a member.
+Upon receiving the Presentation Package, the AA-CGKA group members process the message and, if it is successfully validated, Charlie becomes a member.

 \paragraph*{\textbf{Signature Keys}}